btcfoundationedcom/btcfoundationedcom.github.io/proposals/heartbleedmitigation.md

-*Heartbleed and Reverse Heartbleed Mitigation Guide Proposal*
+*Heartbleed, Reverse Heartbleed, Poodlebleed, and More: A Mitigation Guide*

 It was suggested by a member of the Education Committee that the following draft guide be provided here.
 Please dive in and edit, add to, delete, modify, etc., as needed.